pergus/netbox-zabbix/docs/hostgroup_model.md

 # NetBox Zabbix Plugin - HostGroup Documentation

+## Overview

 The HostGroup in the NetBox Zabbix plugin represents Zabbix host groups, which are logical containers for organizing and managing hosts in the Zabbix monitoring system.
-This document explains the HostGroup's structure, fields, methods, and usage.
+This document explains the HostGroup's structure, fields, properties, methods, and usage.

-## Overview
+## Model Definition

 The HostGroup synchronizes with Zabbix host groups and maintains the relationship between NetBox and Zabbix grouping structures.
 Host groups in Zabbix provide a way to organize hosts logically for easier management, permission control, and applying configurations.